Android-for-Python/Face-Detect-Example/README.md

 - Face Detect depends on the master version of Buildozer installed locally after 2021/04/21

-As a test I tried it on three heads of state, chosen for diverity, they all have invisible friends.
+As a test I tried pointing the selfie camera at images of three heads of state, chosen for diverity, they all have invisible friends.

 ![First Head of State](images/Screenshot1.png)
 ![Second Head of State](images/Screenshot2.png)